Thorpe on the Hill services

-During the 1980s, the A46 Lincoln Relief Road was being developed which saw a new ring road constructed around Lincoln.
-The north-western section of the bypass opened in December 1985, and shortly after this, Norfolk House proposed a filling station, restaurant and tourist information centre to be built at the start of the bypass near Thorpe on the Hill.
+Shortly after the A46 Lincoln Relief Road opened in 1985, Norfolk House proposed a filling station, restaurant and tourist information centre to be built near Thorpe on the Hill.
 A revised plan without the tourist information centre was granted planning permission in 1987.

-The service area opened here in 1988 with a Kelly's Kitchen restaurant and Fina forecourt.
-In 1989, Kelly's Kitchen applied to add a hotel here too.
+The service area opened in late 1988 with a Kelly's Kitchen restaurant and a Fina forecourt.
+Kelly's Kitchen applied to build a hotel here too.

 Kelly's Kitchen were taken over by Trusthouse Forte shortly afterwards, who changed the restaurant to become the 'Lincoln' branch of Little Chef.
-This would compete directly with their own 'Fosse Way' branch, which was built in around 1982 and positioned in a less ideal location on Haddington Lane.
-This situation continued until the Fosse Way branch closed in 1999.
+This would compete directly with their own 'Fosse Way' branch, which had been built in around 1982 and positioned in a less-ideal location on Haddington Lane.
+This situation continued until that Fosse Way branch closed in 1999.

 Here at the Lincoln branch, a Burger King was added in 1998, with plans for it to become a drive thru - the drive thru didn't happen and the Burger King later closed.
 Despite attempting to sell the unit, the Burger King reopened in November 2013.

-The Little Chef became EG Diner in January 2018, when Euro Garages' rights to use the brand expired.
-This lasted until July 2018 when both EG Diner and Burger King closed for a site refurbishment.
-The site reopened in October 2018 with a refurbished Burger King alongside a new Greggs store.
-A Sainsbury's On the go also joined the site in the summer of 2019 but later closed in 2020.
+The restaurant changed to the temporary name EG Diner in January 2018.
+The building closed in July 2018.
+It reopened in October 2018 with a refurbished Burger King alongside a new Greggs store.
+A Sainsbury's On the Go joined the site in the summer of 2019, but closed in 2020.

 |Interchange (northbound, 9 miles)|